eFile ca-now available:

 Calaveras Superior Court is now live with Odyssey® eFileCA which allows users to easily open court cases and e-file documents for a new case or existing case anytime and from anywhere — 24 hours a day, seven days a week, 365 days a year.
 E-filing court documents significantly streamlines the case filing process and provides benefits to both the filer and the court.

 Civil, Unlawful Detainers, Family, Probate, and Small Claims case types.
+Subsequent filings can be submitted in Criminal/Traffic case types.

 Standard forms of payment are: Visa, Master Card, Discover, and eCheck.